brentvollebregt/auto-py-to-exe/README.md

 ### Passing the File With Arguments
 Alternatively you can execute ```python run.py [filename]```.
 This will open up the window with the filename in the script location.

+## Video
+If you need something visual to help you get started, [I made a video for the original release of this project](https://youtu.be/OZSZHmWSOeM), some things may be different but the same concepts still apply.

 ## Screenshots
 ![Empty interface](https://i.imgur.com/dd0LC2n.png)
 ![Filled out](https://i.imgur.com/Wd9pFqR.png)